Testicular torsion is a serious medical emergency.

 It is also called Testicular Twisting, Testicular Ischemia, and Torsion of the testes.

 When the cord rotates and twists, the blood supply is greatly diminished or even cut off completely.

-This suffocates the orchis and if the cord is not untwisted within a short period of time (2-24 hours) the orchis will be strangled to death and have to be removed.
+This suffocates the testicle and if the cord is not untwisted within a short period of time (2-24 hours) it will be strangled to death and have to be removed.

-Testicular torsion can happen to males of any age, but is most common in new borns and boys up to about 18 year olds.
+Testicular torsion can happen to males of any age, but is most common in newborns and boys up to about 18 year old.